Hebrews 11:4

 Abel’s offering represents the appropriate sacrificial attitude.
 God looked with pleasure upon his gift and accepted it (Gen. 4:4).
 He testified he was a righteous man and bore witness to his faith.
 Through the Biblical narrative, the Lord has continued to honor him for thousands of years.
 Three times in the New Testament, Abel is deemed “righteous” (dikios), the same Greek word for “justification.”
 Abel is called dikios in this verse and in Jude 11.
 He is also declared dikios by Jesus Himself (Mt.
 23:35).

-3. We are only accepted by Him through our faith.
+~ We are only accepted by God through demonstrative faith.

-6. God will bless those who demonstrate faith in Him.
+~ God will bless those who confirm their faith in Him.

-Abel recognized God as his superior and understood sacrifice was the proper way to come before Him.
-He realized God was willing to accept the death of a substitute for offenses committed and believed He would accept his sacrifice.
-But what is Abel telling us today?
-Perhaps he is warning us to beware of the hatred and envy of religious hypocrites, for those who are carnal hate those who are spiritual (Gal.
+Abel recognized God as his superior and understood sacrifice was a vital aspect of true worship.
+He realized God was willing to accept the death of a substitute for offenses committed and believed He would honor his sacrifice.
+Abel’s story warns us to beware of the hatred and envy of religious hypocrites, for those who are carnal hate those who are spiritual (Gal.
 4:29).
-Maybe he would caution us to be wary of professing Christians.
-Abel’s death is prophetic, for the Messiah was destined to be murdered by religionists.
+Abel would caution us to be wary of professing Christians.
+His death is also prophetic, for the Messiah was destined to be murdered by jealous men.
+Jesus knew that “envy” motivated the chief priests and elders to crucify Him (Mt.
+27:18).
+Jude calls spiritual hypocrisy “the way of Cain” (Jude 11).

-The life one leads will testify about him long after he is gone.
-Death silences no one.
-Abel is famous, while Cain is infamous.
-In the Genesis account, we find Abel’s blood “crying out to God from the ground” and it is a cry for vengeance (Gen. 4:10).
+Abel’s godly life was the direct cause of his death – but that could not silence him.
+A man’s legacy continues to testify about him long after he is gone.
+Cane is infamous and Abel is famous.
+We read Abel’s blood is “crying out to God from the ground” – and it is a plea for vengeance (Gen. 4:10).
 Jesus pledged to vindicate those who cry day and night for justice (Lk.
 18:7-8).
-Abel still speaks to us about faith, from the other side of the flood, through the permanent record of God’s Word.
+Abel still speaks to us about faith, from the era before the flood, through the permanent record of God’s Word.

 Hebrews 11:4